4SAMU/InstaMint/README.md

   Upload photos or memories and mint them on-chain with one tap.
 No crypto expertise required.

 - 💸 **Earn XP + Royalties**
   Gain XP for every reaction.
-Earn ETH each time your content is sold or resold.
+Earn XTZ each time your content is sold or resold.

 - 🌍 **On Etherlink**
   Low fees, instant finality, and environmentally-friendly blockchain powered by Tezos.